datacamp-content-public/courses-categorical-data-analysis-in-python-simon-tschoeke/slides/chapter_1_f0d972138e8911bea6c58ca8a219ecae.md

 `@script`
-In this example we read in a data file and create the contingency table like we learned in the previous lesson.
+In this example we read in a data file and create the contingency table, like we learned in the previous lesson.
 Finally we call phi.

 ---